vislies/2020/gallery/index.md

 </a>

 Speaking of form over function, [Bernice][Bernice Rogowitz] also came across this interesting suggestion to show experience and education on a résumé.
-It is an intersting idea: Showing experience as a graphical timeline rather than a list of dates.
+It is an interesting idea: Showing experience as a graphical timeline rather than a list of dates.
 But the choice of representing time ranges as triangles is rather odd.
 Although the pyramid skyline looks nice, it seems to suggest that each experience ramps up and then ramps down, suggesting that the majority of the work happened in the middle.
 This is almost certainly not the case.